Zireae1/metafast/README.md

 To view help for launch options and input parameters run `metafast.sh --help` or `metafast.sh --help-all`.

 By running ***metafast*** a working directory is created (by default `./workDir/`).
-All intermidiate files, log file and final results are saved in it.
+All intermediate files, log file and final results are saved in it.

 File `output_description.txt` is created after every run in the current and working directories.
 It contains the description of every output file produced by the ***metafast***.

-Metafast script also allows you to run subtools of whole process or different tools, that was included in the package.
+Metafast script also allows you to run subtools of whole process or different tools, which were included in the package.
 To see the list of available additional tools, run `metafast.sh --tools`.